axlemn/plot-.xyz/README.md

 Most users will want to use sudo for the install step.

-If you make your own changes, the install can also be used to overwrite old installed files with the newer ones.
+The same command can also be used to install any changes made to files in the xyztofeff directory.

 How to Uninstall
 -------------